Manwell999/ScuffedMarbles/README.md

-Marble Racing Game
+Marble Royale

-A minimal Node.js + Express marble racing game.
+A minimal Node.js + Express marble royale game.
 Users join the next race with a username.
 Races start every 1 minute (on the next minute UTC boundary).
 Live updates stream via Server-Sent Events.

 Features
 - Join the next race with a unique username